-The Board is currently comprised of six (6) members, all of whom are standing for re-election at the Meeting.
+The Board is currently comprised of six (6) members, five of whom are standing for re-election at the Meeting.
 The current non-independent member of the Board is Scott Tannas.
 Mr. Tannas has been determined not to be independent under NI 58-101 as a result of being President and Chief Executive Officer of the Corporation.
 The current independent members of the Board are Messrs.
 Dinning, Yuill, Espey and Jivraj and Ms. Moushos.
+Mr. Espey is not standing for re-election as a director at the Meeting.